-The Bank of Canada is keeping its key interest rate target on hold at 0.25 per cent.
+The Bank of Canada is keeping its key interest rate target on hold at 0.25 per cent, saying economic conditions still require it even if things are going better than anticipated.